FamilySearch/gedcomx-record/Processing-Gedcomx-Recordset.md

         <td>
           <ol>
             <li>
-              Find the description of the record.
+              Find the source description of the record.
               <ul>
                 <li>The record's <code>sourceDescription</code> property will contain a reference.
 Resolve this reference to the <code>id</code> of the <code>sourceDescription</code>.</li>
               </ul>